OpenAMP/openamp-docs/openamp/overview.rst

 ..  image::  ../images/fundamentals/ipc.svg

 `Inter Processor Communications <https://en.wikipedia.org/wiki/Inter-process_communication>`_ is performed through shared memory and is between master and slave.
+In the example, the IPC could be instrument updates from the RTOS slave to the Linux master to display, and independently :ref:`Remote Procedure Calls (RPC)<verview-proxy-rpc-work-label> between the Linux master and the bare metal slave responsible for resource intensive calculations.
 In this star topology example the slaves cannot communicate with each other.
 If that were required a chain topology would be used instead to allow one remote to be both a slave and a master in which case they could communicate (refer to :ref:`Architecture Section<openamp-architecture-work-label>` for an example).

 .. _resource-isolation-work-label:

 Resource Isolation
 ==================

-Resources are shared, so the ability to utilise a supervisor, such as a hypervisor, to enforce isolation is an important consideration for the :ref:`OpenAMP Architecture<openamp-architecture-work-label>`, as some implementations may have it as a safety requirement.
+Resources isolation is not essential, but the ability to utilise a supervisor, such as a hypervisor, to enforce isolation and allow virtualization is an important fundamental for the :ref:`OpenAMP Architecture<openamp-architecture-work-label>` to allow, as some implementations may have it as a safety requirement.

 .. _openamp-architecture-work-label: